Ziptility/RxDBDotNet/README.md

      }
    }

-   # After initiating the subscription above, to see real-time updates, open a new tabe and run the following mutation:
+   # After initiating the subscription above, to see real-time updates, open a new tab and run the following mutation:
    mutation CreateWorkspace {
       pushWorkspace(
         input: {